FlowFuse/node-red-dashboard/docs/user/dynamic-properties.md

 }
 ```

-Please note that for `class` updates, the class is appended the the widget's container, so this means that your class' style definitions may need to take that into account.
+Please note that for `class` updates, the class is appended the widget's container, so this means that your class' style definitions may need to take that into account.
 If you want to affect the background-color of a button for example:

 ```css
 .my-class button.v-btn {